 - However, if the contract doesn't include a variable mechanism giving the contractor the right to receive additional payment for one occurrence of a variation, the contractor can't go ahead without receiving a formal decision first.

 When a contractor receives permission to change the scope of the work, it isn't always a contractual variation.
 The contractor needs to understand the difference between a contractual instruction and a permission.
 A contractor receiving contractual instruction has the right to be paid under the contract's terms.
 A contractor who is given a permission is allowed to change the scope of the work without breaching the original contract but is not necessarily entitled to be paid for the work.
 A common reason for denying a contractual instruction but allowing for a permission is an error on the part of the contractor.

 If you need help with construction contract variations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.